milesroberts-123/snakemake-tutorial/README.md

 ```

 You can then run the workflow with `snakemake --cores 1`.

+Here, we are again just copying the contents of an empty file multiple times, but you could instead do almost any other operation you could imagine.

 In this case, we don't need to specify a target file.
 This is because, without a specified target, snakemake assumes that the first rule in the snakefile *is* the target.
 This is why `all` only has an input and no output.